Lazy-Bing-Server/RegionFileUpdaterMulti-MCDR/docs/config.md

     Just leave it blank when this MCDR instance have PB installed

     Otherwise, you should set a PB plugin path to extract files from PB databases

+    Requires Prime Backup not earlier than version 1.7

 - `destination_world_directory`